Bannerlord-Modding/Documentation/_csharp-api/localization/TextObject.md

 ```csharp
 MBTextManager.SetTextVariable(StringTag, TextVariable);
 ```
 [MBTextManager](MBTextManager.md) is a public static class.
 Any variable set to it will be used by game text processor for any TextObject as if it was defined for that TextObject itself.
+If you intend to use global text variables in the TextObject, you should not set any local text variables to it.
+Game text processor only uses variables stored in the MBTextManager if TextObject instance does not have it's own attributes.

 ## Default language
 Default language for the game is English, so any localizable string you use in design time should be defined in English.
 That way it would never be read from any game files,